by Martin Maenza

 “Yes, master,” Chee Wu nodded.
 “She arrives at the British Consulate on Sansome within the hour.”

 “Excellent,” the bald man said.
 “Then we shall have a surprise waiting for her!”
-The man clapped his hands once, and a figure joined them.
-It was a well-built Chinese man with a metallic suit of armor molded to his body.
-A star-like symbol in a circle was branded into the armor’s chest plate.
+He clapped his hands once, and a figure joined them.
+It was a well-built Chinese man wearing a metallic suit of armor molded to his body, with a star-like symbol in a circle branded into the armor’s chest plate.

 Chee Wu looked at the man in amazement.
 “So, this is one of the agents?
 I had heard whisperings of them, but never dreamed I would see one of them in person.”